Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Legal Framework: Can You Bring Your ESA Dog to Work?

-1. You have a documented disability (physical or mental impairment that substantially limits major life activities)
+1. You have a documented disability — a physical or mental impairment that substantially limits one or more major life activities

 2. The ESA is necessary to help you perform essential job functions or enjoy equal benefits of employment

-3. The accommodation doesn't create an undue hardship for the employer
+3. The accommodation does not create an undue hardship for the employer

 Reasonable Accommodation Under the ADA

-Employers with 15 or more employees must engage in an interactive process when an employee requests accommodation for a disability.
-This includes:
+Employers with 15 or more employees are required to engage in a good-faith interactive process when an employee requests a disability accommodation.
+For an ESA request, this process typically includes:

-• Evaluating potential alternatives if the initial request creates hardship
+• Evaluating whether practical alternatives exist if the request creates difficulty

-• Implementing the accommodation unless it causes undue hardship or fundamental alteration of business operations
+• Implementing the accommodation, unless it causes undue hardship or fundamentally alters business operations

 What Constitutes "Undue Hardship"?